akaine/ontal-image-scaling/README.md

 This utility offers quick image scaling transformations based on initial parameters and selected via method transformation type.

-The main utility object instance can be initialed with the image data using the following currently supported types: `InputStream`, 'BufferedImage`, `byte[]` and `Path`.
+The main utility object instance can be initialed with the image data using the following currently supported types: `InputStream`, `BufferedImage`, `byte[]` and `Path`.

 Once the main object is initialized, a transformation method should be invoked.
 There are several scaling transofmations available: **Fit**, **Expand**, **Adjust**, **Limit** and **Tile**.